flaviojala/Sr.-Lead-Project/README.md

 already do things.
 It is not a replacement for what you already do.

-both are empirical methods that derive partially from lean thinking and continuous improvement and may focus on the process or the product.
+Both are empirical methods that derive partially from lean thinking and continuous improvement and may focus on the process or the product.

 Scrumban evolves from Scrum with the addition of Kanban Practices such as Visualization, Limits for Work in Progress, and Workflow Management.